1993 - Out On Bail

 Why 2Pac has to give up his original concept album called Thug Life ?

-Following a Natasha Walker's interview, a tape of that album (with "Is It Cool 2 Fuck" in it ; she heard the Dogg Pound listening at it in Interscope studios) was leaked circa end of Sept. - Oct.
-93. It was very probably the Thug Life Demo Tape, what would explain the fact this tape and its tracks have been more or less always available in usual bootlegs.
-Natasha Walker told that Tupac was absolutely furious and decided to scrap the whole double project.
-That's why the first tracklists of his new project of solo album looks like he was trying to combine remaining tracks from both projects.
+According to a Natasha Walker's interview, a tape of that album was leaked maybe circa end of Sept. - early Oct.
+93. She told that walking in the studios, she heard the song "Is It Cool 2 Fuck ?" playing ; she entered and discovered that the Dogg Pound who was then recording Snoop's first album, were listening to a Thug Life tape...
+It was very probably the Thug Life Demo Tape, what would explain the fact the tape and its tracks have been more or less always available in usual bootlegs (whereas the rest of these Echo recordings are almost totally unleaked, except things re-worked later and elsewhere).
+Natasha Walker told that Tupac was furious and decided to scrap the whole project.
+That's why the first tracklists of his new project of solo album looks like if he was trying to combine remaining tracks from both projects Thug Life and Mr. Middle Finger.

 "Easy Mo Bee" sessions (October-December '93 in New York)

 Thug Life West oriented original album was mainly leaked.
-2Pac was still touring in New York, playing his songs live, so he concentrated on reworking his second project, originally mainly produced by Stretch of the Live Squad.
+2Pac was still touring in New York, playing live songs from his solo project, so he concentrated on reworking his solo project, originally mainly produced by Stretch of the Live Squad.
 He firstly tried to incorporate solo songs from his scrapped album and took off some songs maybe too violent or unsatisfying (so he firstly gave up the title "Mr. Middle Finger").
-The project being more open now, he started to record new material with new producers from New York like Easy Mo Bee (Maybe 2Pac met him consecutively to the Budweiser Superfest the 20th of October where Biggie invited 2Pac to rap with him and Big Daddy Kane...).
+The project being more open now, he started to record new material with new producers from New York like Easy Mo Bee.
+2Pac presumably met him through Biggie who was recording with him since the beginning of the year and his huge hit "Party & Bullshit".

-And so the original Thug Life 2 : Mr. Middle Finger project changed a lot to include these new recordings.
-At the same time, especially after the opening of his fire exchange with two off duty policemen, 2Pac had to drop some songs apparently too violent : original versions of "Death Around The Corner" ; "Nothing To Lose".
+And so the original Mr. Middle Finger project changed a lot to include these new recordings.
+At the same time, especially after the opening of his fire exchange with two off duty policemen, 2Pac maybe already had to drop some too violent songs like original version of "Death Around The Corner".
 But later in November, with the opening case for rape, it was his beloved "Wonda Why They Call You Bitch" which was a problem...
-So he thought to record a softer version of it : "Wonda Wy They Call U B-I-T-C-H" (in December).
+So he thought to record a softer version of it : "Wonda Why They Call U B-I-T-C-H" (in December) finally replaced by "Hard on a Nigga".

-Circa October - November 93, 2Pac also began a whole new Thug Life West Coast project (which was then looking like a compilation album).
-So he could drop the West Coast songs from his solo album which was again a pure East Coast oriented album.
-The Thug Life was a featured guest in one song to promote that second project.
+Circa October - November 93, 2Pac also began a whole new Thug Life West Coast oriented project (which was firstly like a soundtrack compilation album).
+So he could drop the West Coast songs from his solo album to have again a pure East Coast oriented solo album.
+Thug Life as a group was a featured guest in one song to promote that second project.

-One important point is the replacement of the solo version of "Bury Me a G" by a group version with Mopreme (recorded circa late August - early September because Mo speaks about his birthday).
-Probably the song was initially aimed to be a B-side for the single but 2Pac could have chosen to have this song in his solo album to give something to his new teammates in case the first collective Thug Life project was definitely scrapped, and in order to promote an eventually new Thug Life album to come later.
+Another important point is the replacement of the solo version of "Bury Me a G" by a group version with Mopreme.
+The song was recorded earlier (circa July ?) but was presumably aimed to be a B-side for a single of Mr. Middle Finger but 2Pac could have changed his mind to have this song in his solo album to give something to his new teammates in case the first collective Thug Life project was definitely scrapped, and in order to promote an eventually new Thug Life album to come later.

-Then 2Pac added a new concept song "Street Fame" that gave a new idea of title to the project in progress (a song presumably never recorded and simply given to Thug Life group around that time).
+2Pac added a new concept song "Street Fame" that gave a new idea of title to the project in progress (a song presumably never recorded by 2Pac and simply given to Thug Life group a little bit later, maybe whilst he was in jail).

 We can recognize the picture used for Until The End of Time compilation album

 This untitled tracklist still could be Street Fame.
-Considering "Dear Mama" and "Temptations" have been recorded the 26th of October, so we are in the late October or maybe early November, right after 2Pac was charged for aggravated assault on cops, what could explain that 2Pac had dropped "Death Around The Corner" and "Nothing To Lose" maybe too explicitly against police...
+Considering "Dear Mama" and "Temptations" have been recorded the 26th of October, so we are very probably in late October.
+2Pac has dropped "Death Around The Corner" and "Nothing To Lose" maybe too explicitly against police... or simply because after his "Live at Madison Square Garden", the song was to be given to some external projects...

 "Only Fear of Death" was recorded at Echo studios a few days earlier, written and recorded following the death of Mental Illness (of Big Syke's first group Evil Mind Gangsta).
 Maybe that sad event gave birth to the idea of a new Thug Life group/compilation album+movie around the topic of a dedication to fallen friends : "Honor Among Thugz".
 Maybe 2Pac switched "Fake Ass Bitches" and "Death Around The Corner" to the new Thug Life project...
 But what about "Nothing 2 Lose" ??

-The main thing is the introduction of two new Easy Moe Bee songs ("Str8 Ballin'" and "Runnin'"), but "Str8 Ballin'" is there with strange titles ("Hustler's theme", "Baller's theme", so maybe it was not recorded yet but planned.
+The main thing is the introduction of two new Easy Moe Bee songs ("Str8 Ballin'" and "Runnin'"), but "Str8 Ballin'" is there with strange titles ("Hustler's theme", "Baller's theme", so maybe it is not recorded yet but only planned or only the beat exists.

 2Pac in Atlanta Municipal Court, the 1st of Nov.